 This white paper aimed to clarify the most common non-offset claims as we see them in June 2023.
 Corporate climate action and voluntary carbon markets are evolving fast.
-The Compensate Foundation continues to follow them closely and will provide updates on the latest developments - possibly with an updated version of this white paper later in 2023.
+The Compensate Foundation continues to follow them closely and will provide updates on the latest developments.